30 Day Money Back Guarantee

 My-Fi Versus Hi-Fi

-We went wild recently over a marvelous copy of the Ted Heath record you see pictured.
+We went wild over a marvelous copy of a Ted Heath record we played recently.
 Talk about Tubey Magic, the liquidity of the sound was positively uncanny.
 This was vintage analog at its best, so full-bodied and relaxed you'll wonder how it ever came to be that anyone seriously contemplated trying to improve upon it.

 This is our kind of sound.
 It's also important to keep in mind that our stereo seemed to love the record.
 (Stereos do that.)
 Let's talk about why that might be the case.